CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 The Kubernetes-native features of Quarkus, combined with the effortless, daemonless generation of container images and manifests, make GitHub Actions a perfect fit for automating the deployment of our application to Google Kubernetes Engine (GKE).

-GitHub Actions doesn’t just automate your CI/CD pipelines—it supercharges them, making the build, test, and deployment processes feel effortless.
-Plus, with GitHub Actions, you’re not just getting a powerful automation tool; you’re also ensuring your credentials and sensitive data are handled with the utmost security, all within a runner-provided environment that keeps everything running securely.
+GitHub Actions doesn’t just automate your CI/CD pipelines; it also ensures that the credentials and sensitive data are handled with the utmost security, all within a runner-provided environment that keeps everything running securely.

 Let's see details of the [workflow](https://github.com/CynicDog/archeio/blob/master/.github/workflows/deploy-quarkus-to-gke.yml) to deploy a Quarkus application to GKE.